dltxio/idem-old/README.md

 5. The user checks the information being requested in Idem, approves the claims request and Idem verifies the claim and the user gains access to external site.

 6. The App posts the API specified in the QR code.
-Two options are to be made available
+Two options are to be made available:

 i) The App will post to the Exchange directly - see point 7. below. ii) The App will use ECDSA to sign the certificates using Idem.